Skip to Main Content

 Nick Livingston

 Nick was born and raised in Oregon's Willamette Valley before earning his BS in psychology from the University of Oregon in 2017.
-He is currently a 4th year graduate student in the Clinical Psychology PhD Program at the University of Wyoming.
-His research interests involve understanding factors implicated in substance use initiation, the interplay between sleep and substance use, consequences of substance use (e.g., cognitive performance, subjective effects, mood), and how drug use can be modified through targeted interventions.
-During his free time, Nick enjoys the company of family, snowboarding, and traveling.
+He is currently a 6th year graduate student, where he is on his predoctoral internship at the VA Puget Sound, Seattle.
+His research primarily focuses on the interplay between sleep and substance use, examining factors implicated in substance use initiation and maintenance (e.g., expectancies, motives), and how substance use can be modified through targeted interventions.
+During his free time, Nick enjoys the company of friends and family, snowboarding, and traveling.

 Katherine Berry

-Katie is from Shrewsbury, Massachusetts, and earned her BA in Psychology from Smith College in 2021.
-She is currently a 2nd-year graduate student in the Clinical Psychology PhD Program at the University of Wyoming.
-Her research interests focus on food and alcohol disturbance (FAD) behaviors among college students, as well as understanding the underlying cognitive mechanisms that initiate and maintain substance use.
-During her free time, Katie enjoys binge-watching trashy reality tv, spending time with friends and family, reading, and hiking.
+Katie is from Shrewsbury, MA, and she earned her BA in Psychology from Smith College in 2021.
+She is currently a 4th year graduate student in the Clinical Psychology PhD Program at the University of Wyoming.
+Her research interests focus on food and alcohol disturbance (FAD) among college students, as well as understanding the cognitive mechanisms that initiate and maintain substance use.
+During her free time, Katie enjoys binge-watching trashy reality tv, spending time with friends and family, pranking Dr. Looby, and hiking.

 Lab Alumni: